zifeo/nest-stdpmodule/README.md

 - minimum delay is simulation resolution
 - theoretically complete graph scales at **O(n^2)** connections for **n** neurons

-#### STDPNode approach, using an [ArchivingNode](https://github.com/nest/nest-simulator/blob/master/nestkernel/archiving_node.h) and two static connections, which comprise a STDPNode:
+#### STDPNode approach, using an [ArchivingNode](https://github.com/nest/nest-simulator/blob/master/nestkernel/archiving_node.h) and two static connections

 - STDPNodes are updated in continuous time (via calibrate/update/handle)
 - delays are externalized to connections into and out of the STDPNode